pingcap/docs-cn/dumpling-overview.md

 >
 > *Strings* and *keywords* are not distinguished by Dumpling.
 If the imported data is the Boolean type, the value of `true` is converted to `1` and the value of `false` is converted to `0`.

+### Compress the exported data files

+You can use the `--compress <format>` option to compress the CSV and SQL data and table structure files exported by Dumpling.
+This parameter supports the following compression algorithms: `gzip`, `snappy`, and `zstd`.
+The compression is disabled by default.

+- This option only compresses individual data and table structure files.
+It cannot compress the entire folder and generate a single compressed package.
+- This option can save disk space, but it also slows down the export speed and increases CPU consumption.
+Use this option with caution in scenarios where the export speed is critical.
+- For TiDB Lightning v6.5.0 and later versions, you can use compressed files exported by Dumpling as the data source without additional configuration.

 ### Format of exported files

 - `metadata`: The start time of the exported files and the position of the master binary log.